 Then sort the aspects by importance.
 You will later use this list to decide how to implement the aspects.

 For each aspect, determine if attribute multicasting is used, and how.
 All PostSharp aspects implicitly inherit from the

 MulticastAttribute, so all aspects can be multicast, but not all actually are.
 To determine for which aspects the multicasting feature is used, do a "Find in Files" for the following substrings:

 If you only find that an aspect is multicast from assembly-level custom attributes, it does not mean that your Metalama aspect will have to implement multicasting.
 Indeed, it is more elegant to use fabrics than assembly-level multicasting.
-See Adding Aspects in Bulk from a Fabric for details.
-If the source code uses multicasting from classes or structs, your Metalama aspect will need to implement multicasting.
+See Using fabrics for details.
+If the source code uses multicasting from classes or structs, your Metalama aspect must implement multicasting.

 Step 2.
 Verify that it's a good time to migrate

-Read When to Migrate from PostSharp to Metalama and verify that the target frameworks of your projects are supported by Metalama.
+Read When to migrate from PostSharp to Metalama and verify that Metalama supports the target frameworks of your projects.
 Chances are that they are unless the projects still target obsolete platforms.

-Verify in Status of the Migration of PostSharp Features to Metalama if your projects are using a feature of PostSharp that has not been ported to Metalama.
-If your project is using ready-made aspects from the
+Verify in Status of the migration of PostSharp features to Metalama if your projects are using a feature of PostSharp that has not been ported to Metalama.
+If your project uses ready-made aspects from the

 PostSharp.Patterns namespace, verify that these aspects have been ported.

 Step 3.
 Verify that your projects are in a clean state